 Sponsor Background Checks

 During the first phase of the process, the USCIS filing, this process is mostly about the US sponsor.
 Background checks will be performed on the sponsor at this point.
-There is no point in trying to hide or cover up any past convictions or even expungements, as they have all the info already.
+Do not try to hide or cover up any past convictions or even expungements, as they have all the info already.
 You need to be straightforward and honest in your initial filing.

 For the most part, crimes in the sponsor's background shouldn't affect your case unless it has to do with some harsh forms of sexual abuse or harassment.
 Please see IMBRA for more info on which crimes are affected by the International Marriage Broker Regulation Act.
-The bottom line with the US sponsor is, they are making sure you are not a danger to the alien.
-We've seen many people with certain criminal history be approved.
+The bottom line with the US sponsor is, they are making sure you are not a danger to the foreign fiancé.
+We've seen many people with certain criminal histories be approved.

-The last phase, or the Embassy phase, is all about the alien.
-At this point, they'll need background checks/police clearances for all countries the alien has lived in for more than 6 months since they were 16 years old.
+The last phase, or the Embassy phase, is all about the beneficiary.
+At this point, they'll need background checks/police clearances for all countries they have lived in for more than 6 months since they were 16 years old.
 At this point, the criminal record is scrutinized more closely.
-They will be stricter on the alien than the sponsor.
+They will be stricter on the foreign fiancé than the sponsor.
 There is no set list of absolute crimes that rule you out, but they want to make sure we're not letting in any criminals.
-The alien will be instructed on exactly which documents they need to bring to the interview by the embassy, closer to the interview.
+The embassy will instruct the beneficiary on exactly which documents they need to bring to the interview.

 As a disclaimer, we want to remind everyone that everything is up to the discretion of the consular officer.
-So despite the information in this post, you may be denied if the officer feels unconvinced that your history won't be an issue. c
+So despite the information in this post, you may be denied if the officer remains unconvinced that your history won't be an issue.

 Disclaimer: The contents of this post were accurate to the best of our knowledge at the time of publishing.
 Immigration is constantly changing, and old information often becomes outdated, including procedures, timelines, prices, and more.
 Take note of the publish date.
 For archival purposes, these posts will remain published, even if new information renders them obsolete.
 Do not make important life decisions based on this content.
 No part of this post should be considered legal advice, as RapidVisa is not a law firm.
 This content is provided free of charge for informational purposes only.
 If anything herein conflicts with an official government website, the official government website shall prevail.